MrMicrowaveOven/prisoner-box-riddle/ReadMe.md

 So yes, this solution is correct.
 Using the "loop" strategy, prisoners have a 31% chance of surviving.
 I'm still having a hard time wrapping my head around that.

-Something very fun to think about: I increased the number of Boxes to 1,000,000, and the Prisoners STILL survived 30.7% of the time using the strategy.
+Something very fun to think about: I increased the number of Prisoners (and therefore Boxes) to 1,000,000, and the Prisoners STILL survived 30.7% of the time using the strategy.
 Compared to the 2<sup>1,000,000</sup> chance they had of surviving otherwise (not even going to try to display that number).

 ## The Math